 To us, being created in God’s image means that all people, regardless of biological gender, gender identity or sexual preference, should have the same conditions, opportunities and rights to shape their own lives and influence society.
 This can be, for example, about the right to education, the right to decide over ones’ own body and the right to freedom of religion and belief.
 We believe that all people benefit from increased equality.

 Religion is often associated with conservative values that constrain women as a group and favour men as a group.
 But in our work we see that religious leaders and denominations can challenge traditional values and contribute to increased equality in different ways.
 You can read more about this in our learning review Scratch the Surface or Dig Deeper and our anthology For Better for Worse.

-This is how SMC works with equality
+This is how SMC work with gender equality

-This is how others work with equality
+This is how others work with gender equality

 Freedom of religion or belief gives every person the right to have, to change, or to leave his or her religion or belief.
 It is a human right to practice one’s religion or belief alone or together with others, privately or in public, for example through worship, preaching, or teaching.